EddyLuten/lib-semver/docs/index.md

   uint64_t pre_release_elements;
   char** pre_release;
   char* build_info;
-};
+} SemVer;
 ```

-`struct SemVer` contains all of the components of a semantic version.
+`SemVer` contains all of the components of a semantic version.
 Consider
 the struct as read-only and only modify it using the lib-semver API.
 Changes
 made to the `pre_release` and `build_info` members could prove catastrophic to
 memory deallocation.